Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The authoritative way to build your DMP, DMPTool.org has templates from all the major funders, and sample language from your institution to help you write a great DMP.
+The Data Management Planning Tool (DMPTool) is the authoritative way to build your data management plan.
+DMPTool.org has templates from all the major funders, and sample language specific for Texas State University researchers to help you write a great DMP.